-A student is allowed a maximum of three attempts per course.
+A student is allowed a maximum of three attempts per course (includes all Support, Core and General Education coursework at the University).
 Financial assistance may be available to students for courses being attempted three times.
 Courses repeated due to failure will be charged full tuition and lab fees.
 Book fees may not be charged for a repeated course.
 Fees will be applied for the repeated course if the required materials for the course have changed.
 These charges can be added to the financial assistance package, if available.
-If courses have been attempted three times and not successfully passed, the student will be dismissed from Bryan College.
+If courses have been attempted three times and not successfully passed, the student will be dismissed from Bryan University.